Tomn0/SUU-Kopf/README.md

 1. In your terminal authenticate to your Azure account: `az login`
 2. In case you use multiple Azure subscription set the desired one with: `az account set --subscription YOUR_SUBSCRIPTION`
-2. Deploy the infrastructure with `./infrastructure/scripts/deploy`
+3. Deploy the infrastructure with:
+    - Bash: `./infrastructure/scripts/bash/deploy.sh`
+    - Powershell: `./infrastructure/scripts/powershell/deploy.ps1`

 Deploying the example deployment: